Principal Investigators of Sponsored Projects Policy

 Some externally funded programs are clearly of an administrative, as contrasted with an academic or scholarly, nature and can be headed by a full-time staff member.
 In this case, the immediate supervisor and the appropriate Vice President should also indicate their approval of the individual serving as PI by signing the Proposal Routing Form.

 Visiting graduate students, post-docs, and visiting faculty generally do not serve as PIs or Co-PIs.
 In some cases, an externally funded program may require that one of these individuals be listed as a PI or Co-PI, or there may be another legitimate cause to consider a waiver of this restriction.
-In such cases, the Associate Vice President for the Office of Research and Creative Scholarship should be contacted well in advance of the proposal deadline so the case may be discussed and considered with the appropriate College personnel.
+In such cases, the Executive Director for the Office of Research and Creative Scholarship should be contacted well in advance of the proposal deadline so the case may be discussed and considered with the appropriate College personnel.
 It should be noted that any PI, Co-PI, or investigator is bound by all Emerson College research policies throughout the life of any award.